backupbrew/switchbrew/Process Manager services.md

 process handle and then it uses svcGetProcessInfo to read out the ProcessEvent.

-If the process moved from non-3 -\> 3 it clears 4 in process flags.
+If the process moved from non-crashed -\> ProcessEvent\_Crashed it clears 4 in process flags.

 If process flags has mask 8 set:

   - If event is ProcessEvent\_Running or ProcessEvent\_DebugDetached, it
     clears 0x20 and sets 0x10 in process flags, and signals the ProcessEventWaiter handle.
-  - If event is ProcessEvent\_DebugSuspended, it sets 0x30 in process flags, and signals the ProcessEventWaiter handle.
+  - If event is ProcessEvent\_DebugSuspended, it sets 0x20 and 0x10 in
+    process flags, and signals the ProcessEventWaiter handle.

 \[2.0.0+\] If new state is ProcessEvent\_DebugDetached, and process flags has 0x80 set, it sets mask 0x100 and signals the